-Evaluated coursework will include homework problems, modeling reports, exams, and a comprehensive final exam.
+Coursework will include homework problems, exams, and a comprehensive final exam.

 The text is also a source of problems that are essential in building understanding and skill.
 I will assign homework problems from the textbook on which I expect you to spend considerable time and effort.
+I will also designate problems to be collected and evaluated.
+For these problems, you should write up careful solutions using the standards of proper technical writing.
 You should not get in the habit of focusing only on the problems designated to be turned in.
-You will need to demonstrate mastery of computational techniques on exams.
+You will need to do many more problems in order to become facile with the concepts, techniques, and applications.